First published on this website in June 2013 and last updated with a complete rewrite in June 2021

 Plus practical details of uploading and deadlines.

-As a practical exercise, three examples from the author’s contributions are given in full and readers invited to improve them in line with the guidelines.
+As a practical exercise, two examples from the author’s contributions are given in full and readers invited to improve them in line with the guidelines.

 Here is the link to this item: TN75 - Writing for the media.pdf